 Whether natural or artificial, all flavors consist of various chemicals and compounds, some of which can be bad for your health, especially if consuming large amounts on a daily basis.
 For a technical artificial flavors definition, let’s look at what the FDA says:

 “The term artificial flavor or artificial flavoring means any substance, the function of which is to impart flavor, which is not derived from a spice, fruit or fruit juice, vegetable or vegetable juice, edible yeast, herb, bark, bud, root, leaf or similar plant material, meat, fish, poultry, eggs, dairy products, or fermentation products thereof.
-Artificial flavor includes the substances listed in 172.515(b) and 582.60 of this chapter except where these are derived from natural sources.”- U.S. Food and Drug Administration
+Artificial flavor includes the substances listed in 172.515(b) and 582.60 of this chapter except where these are derived from natural sources.”

-Basically, they are created in a lab by flavor engineers who have studied consumer preferences and know how to manipulate compounds to produce a desired taste.
+Basically, they are created in a lab by flavor engineers who have studied consumer preferences and know how to manipulate compounds to produce the desired taste.

 According to the FDA, artificial flavors are not considered harmful in moderate amounts – despite anecdotal evidence saying otherwise.

 Problems to your health arise when food manufacturers lower their standards for profit and use chemicals and ingredients that result in health problems over time.

 The chemical combinations used to produce artificial flavors have been known to cause:

 - High blood pressure